Zyin055/Config-Presets/README.md

+# **Jan 2, 11:00am: Automatic1111's latest update changed/broke a lot of stuff, working on a fix now.**

 ## What does this do?
 This [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) extension adds a configurable dropdown to allow you to change settings in the txt2img and img2img tabs of the Web UI.